marioboley/PISA_ML/README.md

 # Machine Learning Models for Phase Prediction in Polymer-Induced Self Assembly

-Interpretable machine learning models for predicting the morhphological outcomes of polymerization-induced self-assembles.
+Interpretable machine learning models for predicting the morphological outcomes of polymerization-induced self-assembly experiments inlcuding code for data handling, model evaluation, and phase diagram calculation.

 ## Publication